-- Highest bid prices: The highest five to 15 prices where traders are willing to buy an asset, and have placed an order to do so.
-This means you not only see the current bid, but also all the bids currently below it.
+Shows the highest five to 15 prices where traders are willing to buy an asset and have placed an order to do so.
+It means you not only see the current bid, but also all the bids currently below it.
 In actively traded stocks, there will typically be bids every $0.01 below the current bid, and in actively traded futures, there will typically be a bid each tick below the current bid.
-If there is a gap between the current bid and next bid, that typically means the stock or contract may have a larger bid/ask spread than stocks with bids or offers at every visible price level.
+If there is a gap between the current bid and next bid, that typically means that the stock or contract may have a larger bid/ask spread than stocks with bids or offers at every visible price level.

-- Lowest ask prices: The lowest five to 15 prices where traders are willing to sell an asset, and have placed an order to do so.
-In actively traded stocks there are typically offers every $0.01 above the current ask, and in actively traded futures, there are offers each tick above the current ask.
+The lowest five to 15 prices where traders are willing to sell an asset and have placed an order to do so.
+In actively traded stocks, there are offers at every $0.01 above the current ask, and in actively traded futures there are offers at each tick above the current ask.

-- Ask sizes: The number of shares, forex lots or contracts that are available at each of the ask prices.
+The number of shares, forex lots, or contracts that are available at each of the ask prices.

-Level II is also known as the order book, because it shows the orders that have been placed and are waiting to be filled.
+Level II is also known as the "order book" because it shows all orders that have been placed and are waiting to be filled.
 An order is filled when someone else is willing to transact with someone else at the same price.
-Level II is also known as market depth, because it shows the number of contracts available at each of the bid and ask prices.
+Level II is also known as "market depth" because it shows the number of contracts available at each of the bid and ask prices.

 Market data comes from the exchange that offers the market.
 For example, the New York Stock Exchange (NYSE) provides Level I and II data for stocks listed on the NYSE.
-Day traders receive the market data via their day trading brokerage.
-Level I and II is available for futures and stocks.
-Some forex brokers also offer Level II market data, although not all.
+Day traders receive the market data via their day-trading brokerage.
+Level I and II are available for futures and stocks.
+Some forex brokers also offer Level II market data, although not all do.

 Level II costs more than Level I for stocks and futures.
-Some brokers may provide all the data feeds for free, but typically charge higher commissions to compensate.
-Forex brokers, that provide Level II, usually don't charge for it.
+Some brokers may provide all of the data feeds for free, but they typically charge higher commissions to compensate.
+Forex brokers that provide Level II data usually don't charge for it.

 How do you use the order book to trade?